Ready to teach your toddler colors?

 In fact, all three of my boys joined in as my toddler played.
 Color sorting is almost always a win for many different ages.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-NOTE: THESE BEARS ARE SMALL AND COULD BE A CHOKING HAZARD.
 ALL COUNTERS LISTED HERE ARE SUGGESTED FOR AGES 3+.
-USE YOUR DISCRETION TO WHICH COLORED OBJECTS WILL WORK BEST FOR YOUR TWO-YEAR-OLD.
-DAYS WITH GREY LLC IS NOT LIABLE FOR YOUR DECISION.
+USE YOUR DISCRETION TO WHICH COLORED OBJECTS WILL WORK BEST FOR YOUR TODDLER.

 Add dot stickers around your paper.

 Place the bears to the left of the paper.
-This will encourage taking from the left and working to the right.
-You can read why working this way is so important here.
+This placement will encourage taking from the left and working to the right.

-As your child looks for the correct color match, try saying things like this:
+As your toddler looks for the correct color match, try saying things like this:

 That’s blue!
 Can you say blue?